Pro-DEI organizers fired up to maintain Target boycott as promises go unfulfilled

 Unraveling them did not affect Target “exponentially compared to somebody else,” she said.
 “The consumer has a very short memory.
 If you have great, compelling product at value prices, they’ll forgive you."

-The number of Americans who say they regularly shop at Target has gone down 19% since 2021, according to Consumer Edge.
+The number of Americans who say they regularly shop at Target has gone down 19% since 2021, according to GWI, a behavioral attitudinal data provider.
 The number of Americans who say they do not shop at Target has risen 17%.

 The same analysis also looked at trends along party lines.
 Since last year, the number of regular Target shoppers who identify as Democrat has declined 13%.
 Inversely, the number of Republican customers has risen 13%.
 It's not clear if that is due to Target’s $1 million donation to Trump's inauguration or some other factors.

-Note: This story has been changed to correct the source of data on Target shoppers is GWI, not Consumer Edge.